The BFF Project

 We also provide assistance to home bound & disabled individuals, families in crisis and 71 rescues and shelters through our animal food bank.

-We currently reside in a 50 year old outdated wine warehouse which is up for sale (we could lose our lease at any moment) with concrete floors, no windows, no cooling or air exchange systems on an obscure street in an industrial division of Missoula.
+We currently reside in a building which is up for sale.
+While it is a great warehouse space, it is not conducive to animal sheltering.
+As with any warehouse, there are concrete floors, no windows, and no cooling or air exchange systems.
 We have no isolation/observation/quarantine/receiving room for animals coming into the shelter.
 Our 10 day quarantine period is done in the kitchen which doubles as our Intensive Care Unit, intake room, food preparation area, shelter food storage, and grooming facility.
 With no ventilation this area is a potential breeding ground for bacteria and air borne viruses which could possibly infect the entire population of the shelter.
-We have tapped into the toilet line to install a washing machine in the hallway.
 Our cat housing consists of 10x10x6 foot dog kennels that we have topped with deer wire.
 We also house kittens in ferret cages due to lack of space.
 Opportunities for community engagement/education are lost because we have no place to meet or sit down.

 The Impact of a New Shelter/Food Bank